dprog-philippe-docourt/django-qr-code/README.md

 cd scripts
 ./run-tests.sh
 ```
 This will run the test suite with all supported versions of Python and Django.
-The test results are stored within `tests_result.txt`.
+The test results are stored within `tests_result` folder.

 ## Projects Using this App